 Remote via Zoom or Teams, in-person with multi-mic hardware and channel mapping, single room mic with diarization, or pre-recorded file batch processing.
 Each mode includes transparent accuracy expectations.

-Choose the engine that fits your workflow: Whisper (100% local, no costs), AssemblyAI, Deepgram Nova-3, or Rev.ai (built for legal).
+Choose the engine that fits your workflow: OpenAI Whisper (100% local, no per-minute costs), AssemblyAI, Deepgram Nova-3, or Rev.ai (built for legal).
+Cloud engines use your own API key and are billed directly by those providers — Notare never touches your usage costs.
 All produce the same output format.
 If any cloud engine fails, Notare falls back to local automatically.

 Your expertise is in the room: listening, capturing, ensuring the record is complete.
 Notare takes the formatting, styling, and compliance work off your plate so you can focus on accuracy.